andyzeng/visual-pushing-grasping/README.md

                [--logging_directory LOGGING_DIRECTORY] [--save_visualizations]
 ```

-Results from our baseline comparisons and ablation studies from our [paper](https://arxiv.org/pdf/1803.09956.pdf) can be reproduced using these flags.
+Results from our baseline comparisons and ablation studies in our [paper](https://arxiv.org/pdf/1803.09956.pdf) can be reproduced using these flags.
 For example:

 * Train reactive policies with pushing and grasping (P+G Reactive); specify `--method` to be `'reactive'`, remove `--push_rewards`, remove `--explore_rate_decay`: